What Is Red Yeast Rice Extract?

 - Other cholesterol drugs such as gemfibrozil (Lopid) and fenofibrate (TriCor)

-- Drugs to suppress the immune system, like cyclosporine
+- Drugs to suppress the immune system, such as cyclosporine

 - Antifungal drugs such as fluconazole (Diflucan), ketoconazole (Nizoral), and itraconazole (Sporanox)